 Each share in the Company's capital, irrespective of its class, carries one vote.
 Shareholders, irrespective of whether or not they have voting rights, have meeting rights under Dutch law (including the right to attend and address our general meeting of shareholders, subject to the concept of a record date as described in section 8.2.1).
 Furthermore, each share in the Company's capital carries an entitlement to dividends and other distributions as set forth in the Company's articles of association.
 Pursuant to the Company's articles of association, any such dividend or other distribution shall be payable on such date as determined by our board of directors and our board of directors may also set a record date for determining who are entitled to receive any such dividend or other distribution (irrespective of subsequent changes in the shareholder base).
 The record date for dividends and other distributions shall not be earlier than the date on which the dividend or other distribution is announced.
 In addition, shareholders have those rights awarded to them by applicable law.

 Subject to any provision of mandatory Dutch law and any higher quorum requirement stipulated by our articles of association, if and for as long as we are subject to the rules and requirements of a securities exchange and such securities exchange requires us to have a quorum for the general meeting of shareholders (which is presently the case), then the general meeting of shareholders can only pass resolutions if at least one third of the issued and outstanding shares in the Company's capital are present or represented at such general meeting of shareholders.
-A second meeting as referred to in Section 2:120(3) DCC cannot be convened.
+A second meeting as referred to in Section 2:120(3) DCC, which stipulates that a new general meeting may be convened at which resolutions may be passed irrespective of the part of the share capital represented at that general meeting, may not be convened.